 Regardless of your heritage, you're probably very aware of St. Patrick's Day.
 Celebrated each year on March 17, it's a day when people from all sorts of national and ethnic backgrounds dip a toe in Irish culture.
 Many observe the day by sporting a bright green shirt and meeting up with friends at a favorite local Irish pub.
 But there's a lot more to St. Patrick's Day than simply wearing green and knocking back a pint of Guinness.

-For instance, who was Saint Patrick?
+For instance, who was St. Patrick?
 Is it true that he was taken prisoner by Irish raiders?
-Why do we devote an entire day to him?
 And how do shamrocks and the Blarney stone fit into this holiday's history?